Cinema

 CINE 755 Feature Screenwriting (Units: 3)

-Prerequisites: Restricted to graduate Cinema students; introductory screenwriting; consent of the instructor.
+Prerequisites: Restricted to graduate Cinema students; introductory screenwriting; permission of the instructor.

 CINE 761 Directing for Cinema (Units: 3)